DefGuard/docs/admin-and-features/setting-up-your-instance/gateway/README.md

 opnsense-patch
 ```

-4. Go to you OPNsense UI and navigate `VPN` -> `Defguard Gateway` .
+4. Go to you OPNsense UI and navigate to **VPN** > **Defguard Gateway**.

 <figure><img src="../../../.gitbook/assets/OPNSense Plugin.png" alt=""><figcaption></figcaption></figure>

-5. Fill form with appropriate values click `Save` then `Start/Restart`
+5. Fill out the form with appropriate values, click **Save**, and then click **Start/Restart**.

 {% hint style="info" %}
 You can find detailed description of all fields [here](../../../features/setting-up-your-instance/configuration.md#gateway-configuration).
 {% endhint %}

-If everything went well, your Gateway should be connected to Defguard and you can start [adding new devices to your network](../../../features/setting-up-your-instance/features/wireguard/adding-wireguard-devices.md).
+If everything went well, Defguard Gateway should be connected to Defguard Core and you can start [adding new devices to your network](../../../features/setting-up-your-instance/features/wireguard/adding-wireguard-devices.md).

 ## Binary Install

-1. Checkout Gateway releases [here](https://github.com/DefGuard/gateway/releases) and download compatible binary from Github page.
+1. Checkout Gateway releases [here](https://github.com/DefGuard/gateway/releases) and download compatible binary from GitHub page.
 2. Decompress and move to bin directory

 ```sh